darrrgghh/Metal-Music/databases/README.md

 # Metal Music Databases

 This directory contains all the datasets developed as part of the research on the perception, aesthetics, and acoustic structure of extreme metal vocals.
-Each subdirectory includes a specific database with its own metadata files, audio folder (if applicable), and a dedicated `README.md` describing its contents, structure, and purpose.
+Each subdirectory includes a specific database with its own metadata files, audio folder and a dedicated `README.md` describing its contents, structure, and purpose.

 ## Available Datasets